Alan Hunte: International career

 Hunte was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand, and would play for the Lions in the 1992 Rugby League World Cup final at Wembley in October, though it was his dropped ball which led to débuting Australian Steve Renouf scoring the only (and winning) try of the match.

 In the 1997 post season, Hunte was selected to play for Great Britain on the in all three matches of the Super League Test series against Australia.
 His speed was shown in the third test when he ran down Aussie speedster Andrew Ettingshausen over a 70m run after giving him a 10m start.

 Coaching career

-Hunte currently works within the coaching setup at Salford Red Devils as Head of Youth Development.
+Hunte worked for 13 years within the coaching setup at Salford Red Devils as Head of Youth Development.

 He took over as caretaker head coach in 2013 when Phil Veivers was sacked.